 And the narrator, she didn’t go back to directing.
 She went to the green room and hid behind the curtain against the mirror unable to breathe for a good five minutes.
-Everyone who came in asked her if she was okay and she told them to leave her alone, laughing.
+Everyone who came in asked her if she was okay and she told them to leave her alone, giggling.
 When she stumbled out of the room after a good ten minutes, the girl with all the colors strewn about her was there, and they looked at each other, and each busied herself with her impending work.

-Lol story over.
+Haha story over.